shopware5/devdocs/source/sysadmins-guide/system-requirements/index.md

 ---
 ## Server requirements

+### Webserver

-- Linux-based operating system with Apache 2.2 or 2.4 web server with enabled  `mod_rewrite` module
+- Linux-based operating system with Apache 2.2 or 2.4 web server with enabled  `mod_rewrite` module and ability to override options in `.htaccess` files
 - PHP 5.6.4 or higher*
 - MySQL 5.5 or higher
 - Possibility to set up cron jobs
 - Minimum 4 GB available hard disk space

  (\*) PHP 5.6.0 - 5.6.3 are not compatible caused by a [session bug](https://bugs.php.net/bug.php?id=68331)

 ### Required PHP extensions: